ziadalame/forntend-nanodegree-neighborhood-map/README.md

 - [x] Overlay a collasible menu with list of coffee shops
 - [x] Add filtering option
 - [x] Add information for every coffee shop in an info window
+- [x] Get further information to display from the (foursquare api)[https://developer.foursquare.com/]
 - [ ] Add the ability to change the city

 ## Authors